Crypto-PPML/Crypto-PPML.github.io/2022/index.markdown

 ### (Tentative) Program

-The time displayed is in UTC.
+The time displayed is in Pacific Daylight Time (GMT-7).

 <div markdown="0">